i52vagam/CourseraGettingAndCleaningData/README.md

 `features.txt`
 `activity_labels.txt`

-The script read the source data into differents dataframe and perform five main steps:
+The script read the source data and write the info into differents dataframe.
+Then it performs five main steps:

 1. Merges the training and the test sets to create one data set.
   This is done using `rbind` to join the rows in the train files with the rows in the test files in a data frame.